reeseburns/Job-Application-Tracker/README.md

 ## Instructions

-### Step 1: Download Files
+### Step 1: Download Repository Files and Python
-1. Zip File
-    * Download all files from this repository
+1. Zip File: Download all files from this repository into a .zip document onto your device
-2. Python
-    * Download and install python and pip
+2. Python: Install python and pip onto your code editor of choice

-### Step 2: Setting up the Virtual Environment:
+### Step 2: Set Up the Virtual Environment:
-1. Create a new virtual environment
+1. Create a new virtual environment on your code editor terminal
     ```
     python -m venv venv
     ```
-2. Activate the Environment
+2. Activate the environment
     * On Mac OS
         ```
         source venv/bin/activate